Com1-tech/Cloud-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

--The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
+The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.

-What is the advantage of a jump box?_

 A jumpbox creates a separation between networks with different security requirements.
 Acts as a single audit point for traffic and a single place where user accounts can be managed.
 Provides auditing control.